Hierarchical subspace models for contingency tables: Introduction

+Conditional independence structure of a log-affine model is described by a graph.
+Such a graph is called an independence graph.
+In a usual hierarchical model, the likelihood is factorized to submodels induced by each compact components (\cite{Malvestuto-Moscarini}) of the simplicial complex determining the model.
+By this factorization, statistical inference on a hierarchical model can be localized through the decomposition of the simplicial complex for the model.
+The possibility of localizing the inference of a given hierarchical model has been well studied by many authors (e.g. \citet{haberman1974}, \citet{geng1989}, \citet{Malvestuto-Moscarini}, \citet{Badsberg-Malvestuto}, \citet{lauritzen1996}).

 In a usual hierarchical model each maximal interaction effect is saturated, i.e.\ there is no restriction on the parameters for maximal interaction effects.
-However, as in the two-way tables, we can consider submodels for interaction effects.
-In the modeling process, it is advantageous to treat each maximal compact component of a hierarchical model separately and to keep the compaction of the hierarchical model.
-By respecting the compaction of the hierarchical model, conditional independence property and the localization property of the hierarchical model are preserved.
-We call a resulting model a hierarchical subspace model.
-We prove some properties of our proposed model and illustrate its advantage with some data sets.
+However we can consider the modeling for interaction effects of a given hierarchical model.
+In the modeling process, it is sometimes advantageous to preserve the conditional independence structure and localization property of the hierarchical model and to treat each marginal model corresponding to each compact component of the hierarchical model separately.
+The resulting model is a submodel of the hierarchical model.
+Throughout this paper we assume that the model is log-affine.
+When a log-affine model is a submodel of a given hierarchical model, the log-affine model has the same conditional independence structure as the hierarchical model.
+As we will discuss in Section 3, however, the log-affine model does not necessarily have the same localization property as the hierarchical model.
+Therefore the localization property of a given log-affine model is not trivial in general.

+In this article we define a hierarchical subspace model by a log-affine model possessing the same localization property as a given hierarchical model and discuss the localization property of the log-affine model.
+As pointed out by referees, ideas similar to our hierarchical subspace model have been discussed in many contexts.
+Sociologists have been employing marginal modeling, where a few important marginals are first modeled and they are combined into a joint model. \citet{dobra-fienberg-2000pnas} presented maximum likelihood estimation and bounds for cell entries for reducible models and discuss generalizations to nongraphical loglinear models.
+By our formulation of the hierarchical subspace model we can discuss these models in a unified framework.